Android-for-Python/Android-for-Python-Users/README.md

 If the package requires a recipe, and one does not exist - your app is not portable to Android without extra work.
 Read this summary of [your options](#pure-python).

-*Note that it is possible but unlikley that a pure Python package may contain OS specific code, or depend on OS specific apps (for example ffmpeg).*
+*Note that it is possible but unlikley that a pure Python package may contain OS specific code, or depend on OS specific third party apps (for example ffmpeg).*

 ## Meta-information